-Refugee Sunday Resources 2016 "I cry aloud to God" Psalm 77:1a World Refugee Day marks the founding of the United Nations Refugee Agency (UNHCR) on 20 June, 1950.
+Refugee Sunday Resources 2016 "Peace to this House" Luke 10:5b World Refugee Day marks the founding of the United Nations Refugee Agency (UNHCR) on 20 June.
 Refugee Sunday is designated as the following Sunday in the Methodist/Presbyterian Churches, this year 26 June or in the Anglican tradition on 3 July- see the alternative version "Peace to this House" adapted for the Related readings in the lectionary.
 Syrian refugees are our particular focus this year - please include other groups that you may be aware of in your service and prayers.
 A number of congregations and individuals are assisting refugees settle in Aotearoa New Zealand.
 Refugee Sunday is a wonderful opportunity for them to share their experiences.
 Migrants from conflict situations may be willing to share their story or be interviewed.
 As we join together in prayer and worship, let us remember our obligation to Welcome the Stranger (Matthew 25: 35).
-The words of the Psalmist capture the tragedy of many, "I cry aloud to God".
+Jesus instructed the disciple'es to bless 'whatever house they entered.
 Let us pray and act for peace.
-Photo: Taim (6) crossed the Aegean Sea in a small boat from Turkey.
+Photo: Taim (6), crossed the Aegean Sea in a small boat from Turkey.
 He waits with his parents for a ferry on the island of Chios, Greece.
 They fled Syria in the hope of reaching safety.
 Can you hear the Cry?

 On Refugee Sunday we celebrate the contributions of refugees in our community and remember the men, women and children displaced or forced from their homes by persecution, torture, death, rape and war.
 Each day 42,500 people who once led ordinary lives, leave their homes in a desperate search for safety.
-The tragic stories of those lost in the Mediterranean Sea which receive the headlines are a fraction of the total.
+The tragic stories of those lost in the Mediterranean Sea receive the headlines are a fraction of the total.
 Under international law, refugees are entitled to protection and assistance-the global community is obligated to meet their basic human rights.
 Last year 59.5 million people found shelter in a foreign land or were displaced within their own country.
 Most face a long wait-the average stay in a refugee camp is 17 years-with few opportunities.
 The pressure on resources is immense - UN agencies have cut services.
 ACT Alliance is determined to make sure refugees themselves are central to their efforts to provide relief, shelter, education and other long term support.